isomerpages/mof-vital/media-library/publications/_posts/2023-01-04-post-CE's new year message to VITAL staff.md

 			<div style="font-size: 20px;color:#585858;text-align:justify;">24.</div>
 		</td>
 		<td style="border: 0px;padding:0px;">
 			<div style="font-size: 20px;color:#585858;text-align:justify;">Let me move on to work culture and work arrangements.
-Many of you have worked tirelessly to stabilize HRP and onboard new agencies for Cumulus.
+Many of you have worked tirelessly to stabilise HRP and onboard new agencies for Cumulus.
 Thank you for your dedication and commitment.</div><br>
 		</td>
 	</tr>
 	<tr style="border: 0px;padding:0px;">